-- 269. Amateur catch of rock lobster is estimated at 51 tonnes (MFish 1996).
-Diving using UBA is the predominant method used by amateur fishermen and women, although hand gathering, ring potting, and potting from vessels contributes to the amateur catch. - 270.
-A large Maori population in the Northland region ensures that rock lobster retains significant customary value.
-No reliable estimates are available for customary catch.
-The progressive implementation of reporting procedures within the North Island Customary Regulations might assist in future evaluations of customary harvest for the CRA 1 fishery. - 271.
+- 226. CRA 1 is assessed using commercial catch and effort and quota monitoring report data.
+In addition, the CRA 1 commercial stakeholders group commissioned intensive catch sampling sequences for the fishery in the 1997/98 and 1998/99 seasons.
+CRA 1 stock monitoring was part of the CRA 1999-01 and CRA 2000-01 Research Services contracts and 60 catch samples and 7000 rock lobster tag and releases were completed from 2001 to 2003 inclusive.
+The CRA 2003-01 research contract provides for catch sampling sequences to be done annually until 2007. - 227.
 CRA 1 is part of the NSN substock that was assessed in 2002.
 The model results showed that the April 2001 stock abundance was higher than in the 1979-88 reference period.
-Projections at the end of a five year period (April 2006) had a median expected biomass near the 2001 level if catches were constrained to the levels used in the assessment. - 272.
+Projections at the end of a five year period (April 2006) had a median expected biomass near the 2001 level if catches were constrained to the levels used in the assessment. - 228.
 The assessment noted that these projections should not be considered reliable much beyond two to three years but CPUE has stabilised from 1999 to 2005 albeit with minor upward fluctuations, suggesting stable stock abundance.